 The maritime economy is a high-potential economic sector whose worldwide output is estimated at €1.3 trillion today and could more than double by 2030.
-The EU is in charge of defining and implementing a common fisheries policy (CFP).
+The EU is in charge of defining and implementing a Common fisheries policy (CFP), including aquaculture activities.